MEF-GIT/MEF-LSO-Legato-SDK/README.md

 - `serviceApi` - Definitions of the APIs are found in this directory, provided as yaml files.
 - `serviceSchema` - Contains JSON schema (draft 7) files for service specifications.
 - `documentation` - documentation including API/Schema developer guides and openapi-tools generated API descriptions in markdown format
-  - `supportingStandards` - The rest of documents and standards.
+  - `supportingStandards` - The rest of the documents and standards.
 - `generated`
   - `staticBinding` - No longer provided - please visit
     [LSO Marketplace](http://lso.mef.net) to use self-blending possibility.